VU-DETAIL/MoleHD/README.md

 3. activate the new conda env:
 `$ conda activate env_conda`

-4. Run this command from inside the conda environment (Please check the parameter inside MoleHD.py file and change as you want to experiment)
+4. Run this command from inside the conda environment (Please check the parameter inside MoleHD.py file and change as you want to experiment):
 `python MoleHD`

 4. to deactivate your environment: